 All of the above betta food should be available at your local pet store or fish store, although live foods are sometimes more difficult to come by.

-Trying a variety of different foods may be all that it takes to get your betta fish to start eating food again, as they may just be holding out for some better food!
+Trying various foods may be all it takes to get your betta fish eating again, as they may just be holding out for better food!

 One final consideration is, are you giving your betta too much food?
 Your betta may be too full to eat food.

-If you are providing the best possible food, but your bettas still lack appetite from time to time, it’s also important that you look at your lighting situation in the tank!
+If you provide the best possible food, but your bettas still lack appetite occasionally, it’s also important to look at your lighting situation in the tank!
 Lighting can have an effect on both stress and diet for many reasons (including seasonality).

-The betta fish needs blue light to stimulate appetite and digestion and red light to carry out necessary biological functions.
+The betta fish needs blue light to stimulate appetite and digestion and red light to perform necessary biological functions.

-If your betta fish does not get the right type of light, it may stress them out and cause them to stop eating.
+If your betta fish does not get the right light, it may stress them out and cause them to stop eating.

-Try using a low-wattage LED tank light or even just an energy-efficient bulb at night, which should be dimmed so that it emits red wavelengths only during this time of day.
-For best results, you can purchase specific lights made for betta fish, whose needs are different from other fish.
+Try using a low-wattage LED tank light or even just an energy-efficient bulb at night, which should be dimmed to emit red wavelengths only during this time of day.
+For best results, you can purchase specific lights made for betta fish, whose needs differ from other fish.

-Can New Tank Syndrome Cause My Betta To Stop Eating
+4. Can New Tank Syndrome Cause My Betta To Stop Eating?

 New tank syndrome occurs when a new environment does not have the correct water parameters for your betta fish.
-You may be doing a great job of caring for your betta, but if the tank conditions are not right, why would they want to eat?
+You may be caring for your betta, but why would they want to eat if the tank conditions are not right?

 If you have a new betta fish, the stress of a new tank may cause your betta to stop eating.
-You will need to wait at least two weeks before adding fish and plants into the tank to stabilize the water parameters.
+To stabilize the water parameters, you must wait at least two weeks before adding fish and plants into the tank.
 However, sometimes it takes longer than this for all factors in your aquarium environment (such as temperature) to be stable enough for any living thing to thrive.

-Is it a community tank with other fish in the same tank?
+Does your betta live in a community tank with other fish?
 Are the other aquarium fish eating well?

 Is the new tank too small?
-Find out how big a betta tank should be in this article: How Big Should A Betta Fish Tank Be (The ultimate guide).
+Find out how big a betta tank should be.

-Is Your Betta Sick (A Symptom Is Not Eating)
+5. Is Your Betta Sick?
+(A Symptom Is Not Eating)

-- Difficulty swimming or staying upright (Swim bladder disease).
+- Difficulty swimming or staying upright may indicate Swim bladder disease.

 - Not being as active as it usually is.